formkiq/formkiq-core/README.md

 <div>
 	Build your perfect document management solution<br><br>
-	FormKiQ&trade; Core is an open source Document Management Platform that supports anyone from startups to enterprises.<br><br>API first design makes it perfect to run standalone or to add Document Management functionality to existing applications.<br><br>FormKiQ can be used as a more robust document control and discovery solution than file storage products like Google Drive and Dropbox, or as a more flexible document management alternative to services like eFileCabinet, DocuPhase, and M-files.
+	FormKiQ&trade; Core is an open source Document Management Platform that supports anyone from startups to enterprises.<br><br>API first design makes it perfect to run standalone or to add Document Management functionality to existing applications.<br><br>FormKiQ can be used as a more robust document control and discovery solution than file storage products like Google Drive and Dropbox, or as a more flexible document management or enterprise content management alternative to services like OpenText, Revver, eFileCabinet, DocuPhase, M-files, and even Microsoft SharePoint.
 <br />
 <br />
 </div>